Raúl Alfonsín: Presidential campaign

-Alfonsín was appointed candidate of the UCR for the 1983 general elections, with Víctor Martínez as the candidate for the vice-presidency.
-Fernando de la Rúa, who would have run in the primary elections against him, declined his candidacy because of Alfonsín's huge popularity.
-The publicity was managed by David Ratto, who created the slogan "Ahora Alfonsín" ("Now Alfonsín"), and the gesture of the shaking hands.
+The publicity was managed by David Ratto, who created the slogan "Ahora Alfonsín" ("Now Alfonsín"), and the gesture of shaking hands.
 His campaign used a non-confrontational approach, in stark contrast with the Peronist candidate for the governorship of the Buenos Aires province, Herminio Iglesias.
 Iglesias burned a coffin with the seals of the UCR on live television, which generated a political scandal.
-Both Iglesias and Ítalo Luder, the Peronist candidate to the presidency, saw a decrease in their public image as a result.
+Both Iglesias and Ítalo Luder, the Peronist candidate for the presidency, saw a decrease in their public image as a result.
+A group of UCR supporters drew graffiti that praised Alfonsín manliness and mocked Luder as effeminate; Alfonsín ordered to remove the graffitis as soon as he knew about them.